2023 Most Popular Physics Bachelor's Degree Schools in the Middle Atlantic Region

 Women make up 27% of the physics majors at the school.

-Rutgers University - New Brunswick did quite well in this year’s ranking of the most popular places for physics students to get a bachelor’s degree.
-It came in at #7 on the list.
-Located in the small city of New Brunswick, Rutgers New Brunswick is a public college with a fairly large student population.
+Rutgers University - New Brunswick came in at #7 in this year’s edition of the Most Popular Physics Bachelor’s Degree Schools in the Middle Atlantic Region ranking.
+Located in the small city of New Brunswick, Rutgers New Brunswick is a public school with a fairly large student population.

 About 27% of the students majoring in physics at the school are women while 73% are male.